-In all major Internet browsers (e.g., Chrome, Edge, Firefox, Opera), pressing Ctrl+F opens the find option and allows you to find text on the current page.
-This shortcut is extremely helpful when trying to find specific text on a page containing a lot of text.
+In all major Internet browsers (e.g., Chrome, Edge, Firefox, Opera), pressing Ctrl+F opens the find box that allows you to search for characters, text, and phrases on the current page.
+This shortcut is extremely helpful when trying to find specific text in a long document or article.

 Ctrl+F in Excel and other spreadsheet programs

-In Microsoft Excel and all other spreadsheet programs, pressing Ctrl+F opens the find box that allows you to search for characters, text, and phrases within a spreadsheet.
-In Excel, this shortcut opens the Find and Replace window that replaces found text with other text.
+In spreadsheet programs, pressing Ctrl+F opens the find box that allows you to search for characters, text, and phrases within a spreadsheet.
+In Excel specifically, this shortcut opens the Find and Replace window to replace found text with other text.